kkkddder/BuildingNYC/README.md

 	41
 	35

-This is preliminary: we will later include private ownership and vacant lots as well.
-And in the final deliverable we will trace back the homes in our study site back to 2009, a few years before Sandy.
+This was preliminary: we planned to later include private ownership and vacant lots as well.
+And in the final deliverable we will trace back the homes in our study site back to 2009, a few years before Sandy hits (in Oct 2012).

 For the first data visualization we decided to make a huge interactive chart called Razing NYC of all the lots in our study site over time, from 2009 to 2017.
+The initial website sketch can be seen at https://kkkddder.github.io/BuildingNYC/Ass2.html

 We will show how the lots change ownership during this time, and when and if the homes on the lots are demolished.

-They are color coded by type of owner:
+They will be color coded by type of owner:

 Private Owners = 0
 Housing Trust Co = 1	  (state)